 I have two young kids and we can’t go anywhere without people commenting on how beautiful or fun they are!
 Even with my youngest, who is a baby, Costa Ricans always want to hold and love on them.

 Costa Ricans are also accommodating to kids—you get to the front of the line everywhere with kids under five.
 They care and love our next generation more than any other country I’ve visited.

-In addition, most hotels are VERY family orientated and have sections dedicated to children, like kid-friendly pools or on-site playgrounds.
+In addition, most hotels are VERY family-orientated and have sections dedicated to children, like kid-friendly pools or on-site playgrounds.
 Some also have kids’ clubs or activities planned for them during the week.